 In addition to jobs, Liberia also needs aggressive economic expansion.
-ANC will begin by transforming our country int o an inclusive economy with equal opportunities for all our citizens.
-ANC will focus on small to medium sized businesses - empowering the Micro, Small & Medium Enterprises (MSME) so that they can become the true engine of growth and job creation.
+CPP will begin by transforming our country int o an inclusive economy with equal opportunities for all our citizens.
+CPP will focus on small to medium sized businesses - empowering the Micro, Small & Medium Enterprises (MSME) so that they can become the true engine of growth and job creation.

-The ANC will ensure that Liberian women are fully engaged in our economic community by recognizing their priorities.
-Through organs like the Women's Economic Empowerment Council, an ANC administration will leverage recommendations to unlock economic opportunities for Liberian women.
+The CPP will ensure that Liberian women are fully engaged in our economic community by recognizing their priorities.
+Through organs like the Women's Economic Empowerment Council, an CPP administration will leverage recommendations to unlock economic opportunities for Liberian women.

-Specifically, the ANC will provide Liberian businesses with affordable credit and access to loans, as well as other technical assistance.
-We will strengthen and enforce our current Liberianization policies to ensure that Liberians and their businesses are competitive in Liberia's private sector. an ANC government will also prioritize empowering Liberian businesses by facilitating international supplier relationships, and ensuring that our government procures from Liberians first.
+Specifically, the CPP will provide Liberian businesses with affordable credit and access to loans, as well as other technical assistance.
+We will strengthen and enforce our current Liberianization policies to ensure that Liberians and their businesses are competitive in Liberia's private sector. an CPP government will also prioritize empowering Liberian businesses by facilitating international supplier relationships, and ensuring that our government procures from Liberians first.

 Our priorities include:

 * Stimulating the economy by launching a 20 Million Dollar empowerment fund for market women, farmers, youth businesses and the disabled

 * Creating 600,000 new jobs within 6 years